 The last step of the activity was for the students to put their own ideas into the empty bubbles on the brainstorming sheet, putting one idea into each bubble.

-After the activity was over, facilitators completed the information form and mailed the completed brainstorming sheets and information form back to the Beyond School Bells offices using a pre-stamped envelope.
-Each completed brainstorming sheet was assigned a unique number and the student data were entered into an Excel spreadsheet and analyzed using SPSS.
-Individual identifiers were removed.
+After the activity was over, facilitators completed an information form and mailed the completed brainstorming sheets and information form back to the Beyond School Bells offices using a pre-stamped envelope.

 Data Analysis